wkumari/draft-wkumari-owe/README.md

    printed on a receipt or similar.
 Instead of chastising network operators for providing insecure access, this document provides a method to implement unauthenticated, encrypted network access.

+   This is not intended to replace other existing and more robust methods of authentication that provide encrypted access to a WiFi network once the user is authenticated and authorized to join the network, e.g.  WPA-Enterprise / IEEE802.1x or Hotspot 2.0.
+Rather, this is intended for low-end, unmanaged guest access networks such as SOHO networks that would otherwise either be left unencrypted, or whose password would be shared via other means such as posting it on the wall of the coffeeshop.

+Kumari & George         Expires February 20, 2016               [Page 4]

+Internet-Draft              draft-wkumari-owe                August 2015

 2.1.
 Requirements notation